juju/docs/src/en/config-vagrant.md

 ## Routing local traffic to Vagrant

-**Note:** If your local network is using 10.0.3.x you will need to alter the Juju networking in the vagrant box, and substitute the network provided in the command above
+**Note:** If your local network is using 10.0.3.x you will need to alter the Juju networking in the Vagrant box, and substitute the network provided in the command above

 ### Native routing (optional, OS X 10.10 and above)